 This launch method is also known as an "outbound" agent.
 It means the controller is initiating the connection to the agent computer via SSH and then automatically starting the agent JVM.

 There is no shared agent control JVM involved in this configuration.
 There is only one JVM, the agent JVM.
-We recommend you upgrade the JVM to Java 17 before the controller runs Java 17.
-If that is not possible, using Java 11 on the agent and Java 17 on the controller is supported, but we recommend you upgrade your agent to Java 17 as soon as possible.
-All agents must migrate to Java 17 before late 2024.
+CloudBees recommends that you upgrade the JVM to Java 17 before the controller runs Java 17.
+If that is not possible, using Java 11 on the agent and Java 17 on the controller is supported, but CloudBees recommends that you upgrade your agent to Java 17 as soon as possible.
+All agents must migrate to Java 17 with version 2.479.1.3.
 The path to this JVM binary is configurable in the shared agent configurations.

 Execute the jobs on CloudBees CI